 - 1. Must have original OEM drive clutch and driven clutch (torque converter) as supplied by the manufacturer for that make and model. - 2.
 Any springs, weights or ramps may be used.
 No clutch engagement RPM limit. - 3.
 No machining on clutches to accommodate springs and weights. - 4.
 In the primary clutch, any commercially available ramps, weights, or springs may be used. - 5.
 Secondary clutch cams may be cut to any angle.
 Billet helixes allowed. - 6.
 No overdrive machining. - 7.
 Drive belts do not have to be OEM. - 8.
-Any drive chain and sprockets may be used. - 9.
-Chain case must be original OEM for the model equipment.
-Must remain in original mounting location. - 10.Track drive shaft and/or track drive sprockets may be trued. - 11.
+Any drive chain and sprockets may be used, any belt drive and drive cogs may be used. - 9.
+Chain case / Belt drive case must be original OEM for the model equipment.
+Must remain in original mounting location.
+Chain/belt drive tensioner may be changed to any OEM equipment. - 10.
+Track drive shaft and/or track drive sprockets may be trued. - 11.
 Sprocket diameter may be trued round. - 12.
 Brakes may be changed or altered but must be always operational.
-Brake components must be commercially available.

-13. Liquid cooled systems allowed.

-- 14. Brake disk may not be modified in the pad contact area.
+Brake components must be commercially available. - 13.
+Liquid cooled systems allowed. - 14.
+Brake disk may not be modified in the pad contact area.
 Brake disk hub may be modified for mounting.
 OEM diameter and thickness must be maintained.
 Any brake disk used must be of the same material as OEM for the model disk.
 No aluminum or carbon disks allowed. - 15.
 Brake control handle must remain in OEM location on the left, front side of the handlebar.